List of Monster High characters: Zomby Gaga

 Zomby Gaga was designed by Lady Gaga's sister Natali Germanotta and the doll was released on 2 October 2016 as part of Mattel's partnership with Lady Gaga's Born This Way Foundation.
 She has pink hair styled in a high ponytail, and wears a black tuxedo and dark sunglasses; her style was based on Lady Gaga's character in the "Born This Way" music video.
 One of her life goals is to spread love to the world.

 Headless Headmistress Bloodgood

-Headless Headmistress Bloodgood (voiced by Laura Bailey in most appearances, Debra Wilson in the 2022 TV series, portrayed by Marci T. House in the live-action film) is the daughter of the Headless Horseman and is in charge of the students at Monster High where she also teaches Trigular Calcometry 101.
-She is the daughter of the Headless Horseman.
+Headless Headmistress Bloodgood (voiced by Laura Bailey in most appearances, Debra Wilson in the 2022 TV series; portrayed by Marci T. House in the live-action films) is the daughter of the Headless Horseman and is in charge of the students at Monster High where she also teaches Trigular Calcometry 101.
 Like her name implies, she can take off her head whenever it pleases her.
 She rides her horse Nightmare throughout the school halls and uses horse analogies when she feels it is appropriate.
 Bloodgood is a good friend of Abbey Bominable's parents and lets Abbey stay at her home during the school week.
-Despite her being American, she speaks with a British accent.

-In the 2022 reboot, she is African-American.
+In the live-action television films and the 2022 reboot, she is African-American and is called just Headmistress Bloodgood.